Cosicud build, a restomod

 After putting some miles (24) on this bike, I have noticed that the front forks are leaking, (rebuild time), the speedometer drive needs something, probably replaced, and that the ignition switch has to be turned

 to the "off" position.
-Sounds like a no-brainer, right?
-Turning the switch off generally means that the engine dies, the lights go off and you are done, right?
+Sounds like a no-brainer, right? :IDTS: Turning the switch off generally means that the engine dies, the lights go off and you are done, right?
 NOT!
-This switch has an "ACC" position.
-The old switch did not .
+This switch has an "ACC" position. :shock: The old switch did not .
 I just so happen to have wired the Dyna and the alternator excite wires to the accessory terminals on the fuse box.
-Yep, dead battery.
-After an overnight charge, we are good to go once again.
+Yep, dead battery. :oops: After an overnight charge, we are good to go once again. :orange

-As far as the external alternator: AND that front brake needs a bit of attention, as well.
+AND that front brake needs a bit of attention, as well.
 Getting the last bit of air out of that metal tube that the front brake hoses attach to, is, well, you know.
-I would really like to find a banjo bolt fitting with a bleeder.
+I would really like to find a banjo bolt fitting with a bleeder. :orange

 More later.
 Probably.